The Pacific islands are among the countries most vulnerable to sea level rise globally.

 LIDAR DATA TO SUPPORT CAPACITY BUILDING

 During the Vanuatu planning mission NGIS and CRCSI worked with the Vanuatu government to get buy in and support for Vanuatu Globe.
-Making the extremely valuable LiDAR data free, highly available and accessible was a new concept for the Vanuatu government, and a very different approach to climate change awareness.
+Making the extremely valuable LiDAR (Light Detection and Ranging) data free, highly available and accessible was a new concept for the Vanuatu government, and a very different approach to climate change awareness.

-Many Aid Programs have implemented softwares that have taken little into the consideration for its accessibility and capability post implementation.
-NGIS and CRCSI were focussed on long term sustainability and ensuring that the high resolution data and inundation models, were available to the key decision makers and policy builders in Vanuatu on a medium that was familiar and easy to use.
+Many Aid Programs have implemented software, but have taken little consideration for its accessibility and capability post implementation.
+NGIS and CRCSI were focussed on long term sustainability and ensuring that the high resolution data and inundation models were available to key decision makers and policy builders in Vanuatu on a medium that was familiar and easy to use.

 Nathan Quadros, Education and Business Development Manager, CRCSI

 Using Google Maps Engine Cloud technology, the Globe provided consolidated access to a wealth of high resolution elevation data and aerial photography, including inundation layers to illustrate the predicted impact of sea level rise for Vanuatu.
 According to Nathan Quadros from CRCSI, Google Maps Engine was the obvious platform.
 “As a cloud based application, Google Maps Engine will allow the government of Vanuatu to focus on data dissemination and applications by having Google manage the Globe’s infrastructure and software”.
 The Vanuatu program focussed on creating awareness, use and distribution of valuable information, made possible by the recent internet fibre cable connected from Fiji.
 During the capacity building, training was provided on the Vanuatu Globe to ministry staff.
 Using Google Earth and Vanuatu Globe, the, “Climate Change Mapping for Teachers” course was delivered to help teachers increase climate change awareness.